 Location and Directions

-Dirt Works is in west Olympia on Alta Street off of Capital Mall Drive, behind Apple Park Apartments and Yauger Park.
+Dirt Works is in west Olympia on Alta Street off of Capital Mall Drive, behind The Park at Cooper Point Apartments and Yauger Park.
 Go to the middle of the parking lot to park near to the garden entrance.
 Walk down the Nature Trail by the kiosk with the green roof and the garden entrance will be on your left. [map]

 Dirt Works is open March – October to the public while Master Gardeners and Master Recycler Composters are working in the garden.